spack/spack/lib/spack/docs/packaging_guide.rst

     than maintaining custom install test files with the Spack package.

-You can use the ``cache_extra_test_sources`` method to copy directories and or files from the build stage directory to the package's installation directory.
+You can use the ``cache_extra_test_sources`` method to copy directories and or files from the source build stage directory to the package's installation directory.

 The signature for ``cache_extra_test_sources`` is: